 This simple, organic winter wedding shoot brings us back to our Wisconsin roots of beautiful natural beauty filled with birches, pines and oak trees.
 Oh, and SNOW!
 Pure, fresh white snow that makes any winter wedding something so magical and dreamy, like something out of a magazine.

 We incorporated lush greenery, a trend we are going to continue to see a lot of in 2017!
 The great thing about greenery, is it much less costly then other blooms and you can use it throughout your wedding space, tying on the backs or sides of chairs, fireplace mantles, stairways, ceilings, chandeliers and arches/arbors.
+Greenery also lasts so much longer, so you definitely get your money’ worth more with this element.

 It was an incredible privilege to celebrate two people as special, rare, kind and so cute as my grandparents, Edward and Marlene, spending 60 years together.
 And after 60 years, that definitely calls for a celebration.